 This is the reason why Secure I.T.
 Environments has invested time and effort into obtaining the Cyber Essentials Certificate.

 The scheme has been developed by Government and industry to fulfil two functions.
-It provides a clear statement of the basic controls all organisations should implement to mitigate the risk from common internet based threats, within the context of the 10 Steps to Cyber Security.
-And through the Assurance Framework, it offers a mechanism for organisations to demonstrate to customers, investors, insurers and others that they have taken these essential precautions.
+It provides a clear statement of the basic controls all organisations should implement to mitigate the risk from common internet-based threats, within the context of the 10 Steps to Cyber Security.
+Through the Assurance Framework, it offers a mechanism for organisations to demonstrate to customers, investors, insurers and others that they have taken these essential precautions.

 Cyber Essentials offers a sound foundation of basic hygiene measures that all types of organisations can implement